INSIGHT-Cameron's 'Brexit' riddle: Row with EU or row with Eurosceptics?

 Official statistics show EU migrants contribute far more to British public coffers than they get back.

-When reports surfaced in British media that Cameron would drop his demand over in-work benefits after it got a frosty reception in Romania and Poland last week, his office denied the reports and British ministers insisted the demand stood in the absence of a counter-proposal from the EU.
+When reports surfaced in British media that Cameron would drop his demand after it got a frosty reception in Romania and Poland last week, his office denied the reports and British ministers insisted the demand stood in the absence of a counter-proposal from the EU.

 One cartoon in The Times newspaper showed Cameron trying to smash down an EU door with demands before eventually relenting in exhaustion and then knocking politely with a tray of wine.
 The door opened.